We've all heard about the power of focus. But what does that really mean? Consider this story.

 The teacher stood at the front of the classroom.

 Today we’re going to take a quiz, she told the class.

 She passed out papers, instructing the students to keep them face down on their desks, just like always.
-Once everyone had their paper, the teacher signaled the students to turn them over and begin.
+Once everyone had their paper, the teacher signaled the students to turn them

 Within seconds, thirty confused faces peered up at her.
 On every desk was a white sheet of paper with a black dot in the middle of it.